13 minutes later: When Vikram Lander lost signal

 The lander failed to make a smooth soft landing and was unable to bring down its speed to the required level.

 The failure took place 13 minutes after the descent began hoping to reduce its speed from 6,048 km per hour to 7 km per hour.
-The reduction to 7 kilometre or lower was required for a soft landing.
+The reduction to 7 kilometres or lower was required for a soft landing.

 Be courageous says Modi after communication with Vikram lander is lost

-While an official announcement about a failure was not made at the time of going to press, ISRO chief, K Sivan said that communication with the lander had been lost.
+While an official announcement about failure was not made at the time of going to press, ISRO chief, K Sivan said that communication with the lander had been lost.

 Sivan said, "the descent of Vikram was going on as per plan, and normal performance was observed up to an altitude of at 2.1 km.
-Subsequently, communication from lander to ground station was lost.
+Subsequently, communication from the lander to the ground station was lost.
 Data being analysed."

 Prime Minister, Narendra Modi who was present at the ISRO centre was briefed by Sivan.
 Prior to this consultations were held.